How To Get Rid Of Oily Hair: 6 Simple Ways To Fix It [AU] 2023

 1. Excessive oiliness: If you’re following all the hair care tips and tricks and still experience excessive oiliness, you should see a professional.

-2. Flaking and itching: If your oily hair is accompanied by flaking and itching, it could be dandruff or psoriasis.
+2. Flaking and itching: If your oily hair is accompanied by a flaky and itchy scalp, it could be dandruff or psoriasis.
 These conditions require specific treatments prescribed by a professional.

 3. Hair loss: Oily hair can sometimes precede hair loss if not addressed.
 If you’re experiencing any hair loss, seek the help of a professional.